 Connel BradwellEducation Manager

-Ann Peters has been involved with Northwest Wildlife Preservation Society for over 20 years as the volunteer Executive Director.
+Ann Peters has been involved with Northwest Wildlife Preservation Society for over 20 years.
+She previously worked as the volunteer Executive Director.
 She currently works as NWPS’s Bookkeeper & Consultant.
 Ann owns and operates BearCat Consulting Ltd., a management consulting company, providing services to private, public and not-for-profit companies.
 Ann has a background in Business Administration, Project Management and Change Management.

 Ann PetersBookkeeper & Consultant